emcd123/Hunter/README.md

 # Hunter

-A roguelike game written in C# using the Rogueshrap and RLNet libraries.
+A roguelike game written in C# using the Roguesharp and RLNet libraries.